mosait/Drone_Data_Analyzer/README.md

 ```
 docker-compose -f ./docker/docker-compose.yml up --build

+OR If it was already build you can start the application with the following command:

+docker-compose -f ./docker/docker-compose.yml up
 ```

 This will build the Docker image and start the containers for the frontend and backend services.
 The backend runs on `http://localhost:8000/`.
-Than navigate to `http://localhost:3000` to access the application.
+Navigate to `http://localhost:3000` to access the application.

 #### No Docker